MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/product-help-and-support.md

 The **Troubleshooting** section shows technical information that your administrator or [!INCLUDE[prod_short](includes/prod_short.md)] partner can use to unblock users.
 The section includes information about the latest error message, the current version of your [!INCLUDE[prod_short](includes/prod_short.md)], and a link to go to the **Page Inspection** page.
 For more information, see [Inspecting Pages in Business Central](across-inspect-page.md).

 To help you or your supporting partner troubleshoot, you can switch on additional logging in the **Report a Problem** section.
-You can then analyse the additional telemetry in the admin center or Application Insights, for example.
+You can then analyse the additional telemetry in the admin centre or Application Insights, for example.

-As the internal administrator, you have access to the admin center where you can continue the troubleshooting.
+As the internal administrator, you have access to the admin centre where you can continue the troubleshooting.
 You can view telemetry, manage environments, and manage user sessions.
 The following articles in the administration content provide more information:

 - [Finding technical information](/dynamics365/business-central/dev-itpro/administration/manage-technical-support#finding-technical-information)
 - [Managing environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments)